Orange Jordan: Mobile

-ADSL
+Fixed broadband

 In 2009, Orange Jordan offered higher ADSL speeds to its Jordanian customers reaching 4Mbps and 8Mbps.
 In line with Orange Jordan's strategy to make 2011 the "Year of Broadband," the company unveiled in February 2011 its new ADSL2+ and 3G+ package, offering unprecedented broadband speeds of up to 24Mbps and 21Mbps respectively.
+The company later expended its "home internet" offering with fiber and 5G.